Ismat-Samadov/shoot_them_up/README.md

 **Desktop:**
 - Arrow Keys or WASD: Move your ship
-- Space: Shoot bullets
+- Shooting: Automatic (no button needed!)
 - ESC: Return to menu

 **Mobile:**
 - Touch/drag: Move your ship
-- Auto-fire: Bullets fire automatically
+- Shooting: Automatic (no button needed!)

 ### Objective